Copyright 2008 by Ernest Bywater

-“But, sir, we’re on the wrong road.”
-Getting no more response from the Captain the Lieutenant radios his colonel back at the base, and spends a few minutes giving him a situation report.
+“But, Sir, we’re on the wrong road.”
+Getting no more response from the Captain the Lieutenant radios his colonel back at the base, and he spends a few minutes giving him a situation report.
 He’s just signing off when the field vehicle Peters is in pulls up beside his and signals for him to stop.

 Peters jumps out of the vehicle and drags Jackson out of his while saying, “Don’t you understand simple English?
 Are you a Taliban spy or are you really that f•©king stupid?”